 The analysis that follows is part of a long-term effort to establish an independent group of observers and analysts who live or work in each of the Congressional Districts of New York City beginning with the Ninth CD.
 The boundaries change but you will always be in one of them.
 It will include a portion […]

 We can dream and have goals, but it is impossible to think things into existence, direct action is required to be creative.
 A leader needs parents and friends that believe in action.
 A leader needs to be interested in exploring new steps and strategies that will end inequality and injustice.
 Action takes courage, ideas, funding […]

 Should Clarke have lost June 26, 2018?
 Yes, but she won.
-Is Clarke’s record of deep blue co-sponsorship for the Democratic Party leadertship enough?
+Is Clarke’s record of deep blue co-sponsorship for the Democratic Party leadership enough?
 That was my question.
-In 2018 Washington D.C., the Congress, Senate and the Executive Branch is all Republican and we of New York’s democratically blue urban world has been seriously challenged. […]
+In 2018 Washington D.C., the Congress, Senate, and the Executive Branch are all Republican, and we of New York’s democratically blue urban world has been seriously challenged. […]

 Invite representatives to be aware of your IT issues and concerns.
 A letter for comment on how to get their help (a set of three or four questions/issues are all that are needed) The sample below was used on July 17, 2015.
 As always thoughts on leverage are needed appreciated.
 Otherwise, it is just whining.
 City Council […]